Tidying up America, Glass return, Bellagio Casino, Las Vegas.

 What also became quickly apparent was that America, as far as my glove dictated journey could indicate, was uncannily tidy.
 It was so tidy in fact that I feared that my efforts were in danger of becoming wholly redundant.

 Moreover, just outside New Orleans, I got arrested on suspicion of being a terrorist.
 It was post 9/11 and I had been seen taking a photograph of a black glove on the road.
 First on the scene were security, then blue and whites, then suits.
 They all ransacked my rental car and repeatedly asked the same question: 'What were you photographing?' to which I repeatedly replied 'the glove on the road'.
 I tried cheerfully explaining to them that I was driving around America with my journey dictated by the direction in which I found black gloves to be pointing.
 Even as the words left my mouth I already knew that saying it was going to do anything but help resolve the situation.
 They seemed convinced I was reconnaissance for some terror plot - the road, as it transpired, happened to be outside a nuclear power station - yet, eventually, some three hours later, they came to realise that I really was just a somewhat harmless British weirdo and they let me on my way.
 Not however without them generously advising me of my apparent need of a bath.
-Fear of rendition stopped me from suggesting that they in turn could do with getting a sense of bloody humour.
+Fear of rendition stopped me from suggesting that they in turn could do with getting a sense of humour.

 I had finally begun to tidy up America.